lacework/terraform-azure-activity-log/examples/default-activity-log/README.md

 # Integrate Azure with Lacework for Activity Log Analysis with Default Settings
-The following example integrates an azure tenant and the default subscription with Lacework for Activity Log analysis using default values.
+The following example integrates an Azure tenant and the default subscription with Lacework for Activity Log analysis using default values.

 ```hcl
 provider "azuread" {}